igrigorik/http-client-hints/draft.md

 The CH Request Header Field
 ---------------

-This document defines the "CH" HTTP request field, and registers it in the Permanent Message Headers registry.
+This document defines the "CH-DPR", "CH-DW" HTTP request fields, and registers it in the Permanent Message Headers registry.

 - Header field name: CH
 - Applicable protocol: HTTP